 Books, magazines, website information and other resource materials keep you informed and updated on the latest employment tips and trends.

-Job Fair- Local employers provide company information and employment opportunities to students at the job fair.
+Job Fair- Local employers provide company information and employment opportunities to students at various job fairs on campus.
 Students are able to showcase their credentials, network with employers and learn what employers have to offer.

-Majors Fair– College representatives from around the state participate in the majors fair to provide academic and degree information to students.
+University Transfer Fair– College representatives from around the state participate in the University Transfer Fair to provide academic and degree information to students.
 Information is specific to the different departments at the various schools represented.
-Students meeting with Department Chairs and Faculty make important contacts before transferring to the four-year institutions.
+Students meeting with Admissions representatives, Department Chairs and Faculty make important contacts before transferring to the four-year institutions.
 Additionally students are able to comparison shop in one location.

 Instructors arrange for classroom presentations by completing and submitting a Presentation Request Form to the Career Services staff.